lbarqueira/pt1_db/README.md

   - hex_cropped_portugal_100km2.gpkg

   - Other maps are present for reusability in other projects:

     - hex_cropped_portugal_25km2.gpkg, same as above but with 25km2 area for each (not all) hex polygon

+    - square_cropped_portugal_100km2.gpkg, now with square grids with 100km2 area for each (not all) square polygon

 - __data__: __data__ is strictly related with __map__ (Gridded map of Mainland Portugal in hexagons of about 100 km2), through the variable __grid_id__ which is present in both files.
 Data was worked out based on the grid of the map
   - __population__: human_pop_density.csv [GHSL - Global Human Settlement Layer](https://human-settlement.emergency.copernicus.eu/download.php?ds=pop), variables ("grid_id"  "population_km2")